Page last updated: May 14, 2026

 CJS Graduate Student Travel Awards

-The Center for Japanese Studies (CJS) offers travel awards, up to $1,000, for UHM graduate students with research focus on Japan who seek funding to present papers at conferences or attend an advanced training workshop in the continental U.S. and abroad.
+The Center for Japanese Studies (CJS) offers travel awards, up to $1,500, for UHM graduate students with research focus on Japan who seek funding to present papers at conferences or attend an advanced training workshop in the continental U.S. and abroad.
 Applications are accepted through four review cycles per year, with submissions accepted on a fixed deadline schedule on the following dates: August 1, November 1, February 1, and May 1.
+Please note that the award is distributed on a reimbursement basis.
+Original receipts of travel expenses are required for reimbursement.

 Application instructions: